 It will improve your relationships.

 When we are stressed out, we act differently toward loved ones.
-We get angry faster, yell louder, snap at each other, and generally treat one another poorly.
-But if we learn how to calm down, then we begin to behave much nicer towards others.
+We get angry faster, yell louder, snap at each other, and treat one another poorly.
+But if we learn to calm down, we begin to behave much nicer towards others.
 Our mood affects everyone else too.
 If we’re happy, positive, kind, patient, compassionate, forgiving, understanding, and accepting, then so does everyone else.

 All in all, it’s a win/win situation for both parties involved.